webpack/webpack.js.org/src/content/configuration/module.md

 ## `Rule.use`

+`array`

-A list of [UseEntries](#useentry) which are applied to modules.
+An array of [UseEntry](#useentry) which are applied to modules.
 Each entry specifies a loader to be used.

 Passing a string (i.e. `use: [ 'style-loader' ]`) is a shortcut to the loader property (i.e. `use: [ { loader: 'style-loader '} ]`).

 Loaders can be chained by passing multiple loaders, which will be applied from right to left (last to first configured).

+`Function`

+A function which takes an object describing the module being loaded, and must return an array of `UseEntry`.

+The same shortcut as as an array can be used for the return value (i.e. `use: [ 'style-loader' ]`).

+The object parameter has the following fields:
+- `resource`: The path to the module being loaded
+- `realResource`: The path to the module being loaded
+- `resourceQuery`: ??
+- `compiler`: ?? (can be undefined)
+- `issuer`: The path to the module that is importing the module being loaded

 __webpack.config.js__